Abu Dhabi Financial Group: Debt investments

-Real Estate
+Real estate

-ADFG's real estate activities range from developing greenfield projects to investing in income-producing assets and asset management.
-The portfolio includes residential, commercial, logistics, retail and hospitality assets across the Middle East, UK and Eastern Europe.

 UK

 ADFG owns Northacre, a developer of luxury property in central London.
 Northacre has designed, developed and marketed over £2.2 billion of prime residential developments in London over its 25-year history, with projects including The Broadway (formerly New Scotland Yard), No 1.
 Palace Street, Lucan Place and the Lancasters in Hyde Park.

-In 2014, ADFG bought New Scotland Yard, the former Metropolitan Police headquarters, for £370 million in December 2014, and subsequently submitted plans to demolish the 1960s block in Victoria and build luxury apartments, whilst retaining the familiar rotating sign.

-In February 2016, the redevelopment proposal, consisting of six residential-led buildings ranging from 14 to 20 storeys, was approved by Westminster City Council.
-In total, the development rebranded 'The Broadway' will consist of 268 super prime apartments.
-Work on the development commenced in November 2016 with the new properties scheduled to be completed in 2021.

-In November 2015, the CEO of ADFG, Jassim Alseddiqi, stated that there would be "major shopping" and that 2016 would be an "important year" for ADFG.

 In 2017, Niccolò Barattieri di San Pietro, Northacre's chief executive, commented that “London will continue to hold its dominant and stable position as the No 1 city for investors” in real estate.

 ADFG also owns No.1 Palace Street, situated adjacent to Buckingham Palace which will comprise 72 luxury apartments, restaurant and health and fitness facilities within its 300,000+ square feet once completed.

 Eastern Europe

 In September 2015, ADFG officially opened the landmark commercial and residential investment project in Montenegro, The Capital Plaza.
-Located in the heart of Podgorica, Montenegro's capital city, The Capital Plaza is the largest mixed-use real estate development in the country, occupying over 100,000 square metres of prime retail, business, hospitality and residential space.

 The opening ceremony was attended by a large number of high-ranking officials, dignitaries, and diplomats, including H.E.
 Milo Đukanović, Prime Minister of Montenegro; H.E.
 Abdulhamid Saeed, Managing Director of Capital Investment; and H.E.
 Hafsa Al Ulama, UAE Ambassador to Montenegro.

 Middle East

 Etihad REIT is a UAE-based Sharia-compliant Real Estate Investment Trust established and incorporated under the laws of ADGM.
 Launched in 2016, it has a mixed-use portfolio of assets across the UAE.

-In 2018, ADFG entered into a Memorandum of Understanding with Jabal Omar Development Company, Saudi Arabia's largest publicly-listed real estate company, to explore opportunities for collaboration and partnerships associated with new real estate development opportunities within the holy city of Makkah and throughout the Kingdom.
-Through its real estate platforms including Northacre and SHUAA Saudi, ADFG will provide development management, design and development, project management and asset management.
-Furthermore, ADFG will support the developments through its various financing and structuring platforms.
+In 2018, ADFG entered into a Memorandum of Understanding with Jabal Omar Development Company.